BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 We've confirmed ingress traffic to our pod and http server is being blocked.
 Lets now allow traffic from pods in the same namespace.

-To make pods accept connections from other pods in the same project, but reject all other connections from pods in other projects, add the following NetworkPolicy object:
+To make pods accept connections from other pods in the same namespace, but reject all other connections from pods in other namespaces, add the following NetworkPolicy object:

 ```yaml
 kind: NetworkPolicy